 Phoenix is a growing metropolitan hub of night life, shopping, and skyscrapers; but it is also surrounded by a desert filled with gorgeous mountains and dynamic wildlife.
 This is why hiking in Phoenix is considered a main activity for locals and those visiting the area.
 Both city-dwellers and outdoor enthusiasts can discover a trail that caters to their personal skill level, view preference, and desired mileage.

 When it comes to deciding on which trail to embark on, we’ve done the research for you.
-Here are some of the best hikes in the Phoenix valley (+ our personal favorites!).
+Here are some of the best hiking trails in Phoenix (+ our personal favorites!).

 For The Best Views